 Her experiences covering Washington for more than 20 years became the subject of her book Reporting Live (Simon & Schuster, 1999).
 The stories she has covered since joining CBS News in the Washington bureau in 1972 range from Watergate through the 1981 assassination attempt on President Reagan to the 1991 Gulf War.
-She has reported on every U.S.-Russian summit meeting since 1978, every economic summit of industrialized countries since 1979 and every national political convention and election night since 1974.
+She has reported on U.S.-Russian summit meetings and the economic summits of the industrialized countries, and the national political conventions and election nights throughout her career.

 Stahl anchored several CBS News documentaries, including “The Politics of Cancer” and “In the Red Blues,” about the budget deficit, both for “CBS Reports.”

-She has a collection of Emmy Awards for her interviews on "Face the Nation" and her "60 Minutes" reporting, including a Lifetime Achievement Emmy given in September 2003.
-Her "60 Minutes" reports “How He Won the War,” about former FDA Commissioner David Kessler's battle with the tobacco industry, and “Punishing Saddam,” which exposed the plight of Iraqi citizens, mostly children, suffering the effects of the United Nations sanctions against Iraq, were both Emmy winners.
-“Punishing Saddam” also won Stahl an Alfred I. duPont-Columbia University Journalism Award.
-Her profile of search engine giant Google earned her a 2005 Business and Financial Emmy award, and more recently, her 2006 interview of ex-Hewlett-Packard Chairwoman Patricia Dunn won an Emmy for coverage of a breaking news story.
+Other Emmy winners include a Lifetime Achievement Emmy received in September 2003 and her first Emmy, won for reporting on a bombing in Beirut for the CBS Evening News in 1983.
+Her FACE THE NATION interview with Sen. John Tower won Stahl her second statuette.
+Her 60 MINUTES reports “How He Won the War,” about former FDA Commissioner David Kessler's battle with the tobacco industry, and “Punishing Saddam,” which exposed the plight of Iraqi citizens, mostly children, suffering the effects of the United Nations sanctions against Iraq, were both Emmy winners.
+“Punishing Saddam” also won Stahl electronic journalism's highest honor, an Alfred I. duPont-Columbia University Silver Baton.
+Her profile of search engine giant Google earned her a 2005 Business and Financial Emmy award, and her timely 2006 interview of ex-Hewlett-Packard Chairwoman Patricia Dunn won an Emmy for coverage of a breaking news story.

 In 1996, Stahl was awarded the Fred Friendly First Amendment Award, given by Quinnipiac College in Hamden, Conn., in recognition of her journalistic achievements.
-She was also honored that year by the Radio/Television News Directors Association (RTNDA) with an Edward R. Murrow Award for Overall Excellence in Television for her reports on the Michigan Militia.
-In 1993, she received a Matrix Award for Broadcasting, presented by New York Women in Communications Inc., which recognizes and honors women for outstanding career achievement.
+She was also honored that year by the Radio/Television News Directors Association (RTNDA) with an Edward R. Murrow Award for Overall Excellence in Television for her 60 Minutes report on the Michigan Militia.
 In 1990, she was honored with the Dennis Kauff Journalism Award for lifetime achievement in the news profession.